Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 ## Introduction

+  This is a self-curated project using real world data - the "Iowa Liquor Sale".
-  I used the dataset - "Iowa Liquor Sale" to build business recommendation to guide Jim Beam Brands how to optimize their product portfolio in Iowa.
+  I queried the dataset in Google Bigquery to build business recommendation to guide Jim Beam Brands how to optimize their product portfolio in Iowa.

 ## Business Recommendation